Jenny Beck

-Jennifer Beck (born August 3, 1974) is an American actress best known for playing a young Elizabeth on V: The Final Battle and V: The Series (episode 1).
+Jenny Beck (born August 3, 1974) is an American actress best known for playing a young Elizabeth on V: The Final Battle and V: The Series (episode 1).

 The daughter of Jim and Lori Beck, she began acting when she was 2 years old.
 She played Claire Carroll on the TV series Paradise.

 Her film debut occurred in Tightrope (1984), and she also acted in The Canterville Ghost (1985) and Troll (1986).

 Beck also made TV commercials for products that included Duncan Hines, Purolator Oil, and Trix.

 In 1990, Beck received the American Youth Foundation Award for her community service.
 Her performance in Troll earned her a Youth in Film Award nomination for best supporting actress in a film, comedy, fantasy, or drama.